d2l-ai/d2l-vi/chapter_computational-performance/hybridize_vn.md

 <!--
 This seems almost too good to be true: simply designate a block to be `HybridSequential`, write the same code as before and invoke `hybridize`.
 Once this happens the network is optimized (we will benchmark the performance below).
-Unfortunately this doesn't work magically for every layer.
+Unfortunately this does not work magically for every layer.
 That said, the blocks provided by Gluon are by default subclasses of `HybridBlock` and thus hybridizable.
 A layer will not be optimized if it inherits from the `Block` instead.
 -->